mhmdsaeed2015-dev/Bosla-Toolbox-for-ArcGIS-Pro/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ![Version](https://img.shields.io/badge/Version-1.3.0-orange)

 Field crews, surveyors, and project stakeholders live in Excel.
 Your data lives in ArcGIS Pro.
 Permits need coordinates in DMS.
 Databases need bulk edits nobody dares to make.
-Bosla bridges these gaps: **8 production-grade tools** for the Excel round trip, coordinate conversion in both directions, data quality control, and safe database maintenance — built by a geomatics professional for daily production work in surveying and upstream oil & gas.
+Bosla bridges these gaps: **8 production-grade tools** for the Excel round trip, coordinate conversion in both directions, data quality control, and safe database maintenance — built by a geomatics professional for daily production work in surveying activities

 > ### ⚠️ Built for production data
 > Every destructive operation in Bosla is designed to be safe by default: